Disclaimer: storEDGE is not a legal entity and may not be held responsible for incorrect or outdated legal information.

 Contractual value limitation puts a cap on the liability that your self storage facility can legally face in the event of a lawsuit and protects owners of small self storage businesses from having to pay “extreme” damages far more than their business is worth.
-To further support this, many state lien laws and leases contain verbiage that allows storage owners to place value limits on stored items (for example, saying that a tenant cannot store more than $50,000 worth of items in their unit) and clarifies that the property being kept in the unit is stored at the sole risk of the tenant (thus, the storage facility is not liable for any damage incurred).
+To further support this, many state lien laws and leases contain verbiage that allow storage owners to place value limits on stored items (for example, saying that a tenant cannot store more than $50,000 worth of items in their unit) and clarify that the property being kept in the unit is stored at the sole risk of the tenant (thus, the storage facility is not liable for any damage incurred).

 Click below to enlarge.